caktus/philly-hip/docs/hosting-services.md

    by the filter, then the alarm is triggered, and posts to a Simple Notification Service (SNS) topic named "HIP_Errors_CloudWatch_Alarms_Topic"
- - the SNS topic emails the Caktus HIP development team (hip-philly-team@caktusgroup.com) that the ararm has been triggered due to an error on the site.
+ - the SNS topic emails the Caktus HIP development team (hip-philly-team@caktusgroup.com) that the alarm has been triggered due to an error on the site.

 You may also view error logs in the AWS Console:
  - log in to the AWS Console